 - Submitting authors must ensure that they receive written agreement from all co-authors prior to submitting the abstract online

-- If the abstract submission is selected, consent is provided for the presentation slides (for oral presenters), video, audio recording and photos taken during the oral presentation/poster presentation to be used and published by Wounds 2020 including being provided to delegates of the Wounds 2020 conference, published in the Conference Proceedings Handbook and Wounds Australia reserves the right to re-print the abstracts in its journal, Wound Practice & Research
+- Presenters of accepted abstracts have been asked to provide consent during the submission process for Wounds Australia to use presentation slides (for oral presenters), video, audio recording and photos taken during the oral presentation/poster presentation.
+If permission is granted, these materials will be used and published by Wounds 2020 including being provided to delegates of the Wounds 2020 conference, published in the Conference Proceedings Handbook, and Wounds Australia reserves the right to re-print the abstracts in its journal, Wound Practice & Research

 - Submitting authors must declare the work described in the abstract has appropriate approval under local, ethical and animal experimentation rules